Running out the clock: American football

 In American football, each quarter of a game is measured with a 15-minute game clock, or 12-minute clock in many high school football codes and the German Football League.
-A team in possession of the lead and the ball will attempt to use up as much of the game clock as possible in order to bring the game to an end more quickly, thus denying the opposition another chance on offense.
+A team with the lead and the ball will attempt to use as much of the game clock as possible to end the game more quickly, thus denying the opposition another chance on offense.

 Typically, the leading team will execute a series of simple rushing plays (the clock does not stop moving at the conclusion of a rushing play unless the rusher steps out of bounds) or one or more quarterback kneels.
-A team will often accept minimal prospect for a large gain in yardage (or even, particularly with quarterback kneels, a modest loss of yardage) in order to drain more time from the game clock, as time elapsed is considered more valuable than yardage to a team with the lead.
-Passing plays are not typically used by a team running out the clock, as an incomplete pass will cause the game clock to stop.
+A team will often accept minimal prospect for a large gain in yardage (or even, particularly with quarterback kneels, a modest loss of yardage) to drain more time from the game clock, as time elapsed is considered more valuable than yardage to a team with the lead.
+A team running out the clock typically will not use passing plays because an incomplete pass will stop the game clock.
 Passing plays always carry the risk of interception, and spread the offense widely across the field, which makes tackling after an interception much harder compared to a fumble.
 If the ball passes out of bounds, the clock will also stop.
-This leads to teams running plays in the middle of the field in order to minimize the chance that the ball will travel out of bounds.
+This leads to teams running plays in the middle of the field to minimize the chance that the ball will travel out of bounds.
 Running plays also carry a much lower chance of turning the ball over and of a turnover resulting in a score or significant gain for the defense.
 Relatively safe, short, West Coast offense-type passes can be, and sometimes are, included in attempts to run out the clock, especially if more yardage is needed to earn a first down and maintain possession.